intelligent-environments-lab/bleed-orange-measure-iaq/references/notes/bomb-deployment_prep-04012022.md

 ## Updates from Angelina/Kyle

 ### Sensor Package
-* How many have been set up completely (minus the wood sign)?
+* We have 10 packages setup and ready for the wood sign
-* How is process on wood sign?
+* Progress on wood sign
   * Is everyone trained?
-  * Do we need funds for wood?
+  * Need to secure funds for plywood purchase
-  * Has the design been finalized?
-  * What is the projected timeline?
+  * Design has been finalized but we will need to see if the QR code actually works (resolution looked a bit iffy)

 ## Updates from Hagen